Boosting PF Power

 - Let go.

-To add an element of practicality blow onto a ping-pong ball, tissue or practise blowing out a candle.
+To add an element of practicality blow onto a ping-pong ball, tissue or practice blowing out a candle.

 - Couple your pelvic floor activation with postural consciousness.

-- Zip Up with special focus on closing and lifting the urethra and vagina.
+- Zip Up with a special focus on closing and lifting the urethra and vagina.